 A monotonic superclass linearization for Dylan

-Kim Barrett, B. Cassels, Paul Haahr, D. A. Moon, Keith Playford, P. T. Withington
+Kim Barrett, Bob Cassels, Paul Haahr, David A. Moon, Keith Playford, P. Tucker Withington

 1996